Prototyping with Microcontrollers, Sensors, and Materials

 Heat transfer is the process of thermal energy moving from one body to another as a result of a temperature difference.
 Temperature is the measure of the average kinetic energy of atomic motion.
 The faster the atoms are moving, the higher the temperature.
 The main mechanisms of heat transfer are conduction, convection, and radiation.

 Conduction occurs when there is a temperature difference within a solid body or between solid bodies in contact.
 During conduction, energy (heat) will flow from the region of higher temperature to the region of lower temperature.
 Imagine a metal rod that is heated at one end.
-The atoms of the rod collide at the point where the temperature differs, transferring heat until the temperature of the rod becomes uniform.
+The atoms of the rod collide at the point where the temperature differs, transferring energy until the temperature of the rod becomes uniform.

 Convection is the transfer of heat within a fluid medium (fluids consist of gasses and liquids).
 Convection can occur as natural or forced convection.
 Forced convection (Figure 19) occurs when the main mechanism for heat transfer is due to an outside force causing the fluid to move.
 Natural convection results from the natural difference in density between fluids, causing a liquid or gas to rise.